BD2KGenomics/dcc-ops/README.md

 You should make a note of your security group name and ID and ensure you can connect via ssh.

+**NOTE:** We have had problems when uploading big files to Virginia (~25GB).
+If possible, set up your AWS anywhere else but Virginia.

 ### AWS Tasks

 Make sure you do the following: